nigelhorne/Log-WarnDie/README.md

 carp, croak, cluck, confess or print to the STDERR handle,  will be logged using the Log::Dispatch logging dispatcher.
 Logging can be disabled and enabled at any time for critical sections of code.

+# SUBROUTINES/METHODS

+## dispatcher

+Class method to set and/or return the current dispatcher

+    IN: 1 class (ignored)
+        2 new dispatcher (optional)
+    OUT: 1 current dispatcher

 # LOG LEVELS